terrastruct/d2-docs/docs/tour/tala.md

 ## Cons

 - Not free.
-- Much slower than the other layout engines, due to fundamental algorithm differences (many heuristic-searching iterations converging on final layout) and lack of constraint like hierarchy.
-- Relatively new. ~1 year in production compared to the 10+ years that alternative layout engines have.
+- Relatively new. ~2 years in production compared to the 10+ years that alternative layout engines have.
 - More random than other layout engines.
 A small change to a label can cascade into an entirely different layout.